Home > amaranth companion plants

 Neglecting the Importance of Soil Health

 Healthy soil is the foundation of a successful garden.
-Ensure the pH and nutrient levels are appropriate for the plants you're growing.
+The pH and nutrient levels should be appropriate for the plants.
 Consider cover crops and organic mulches to support soil fertility.

 Failing to Rotate Crops Effectively

-Regularly rotating crops helps prevent soil depletion and the buildup of pests and diseases.
-Avoid planting the same crops or their close relatives in the same spot year after year.
+Regularly rotating crops can prevent pests and diseases.
+Avoid planting the crops or their close relatives in the same spot year after year.

 PRODUCTS